dasec/hystck/docs/source/installation/index.rst

 Here we will describe how to install the host part of hystck on a physical machine.

-For this **Ubuntu 19.10** is the recommended OS
+For this **Ubuntu 19.10** is the recommended OS.
+Other Ubuntu distributions will work as well, but the automatic setup script might need some alterations depending on your distribution.

-Instructions will follow here shortly.
+Instructions can be found in :ref:`hostinstall`.

 Installation Guest (virtual machine)
 ####################################